RLAlab/rlalab.github.io/content/research/_index.md

     content:
       title:
       text: |
-        <h2>New Knowledge: Understanding Phenotypic Heterogeneity and How It Affects Production</h2>
+        <h2>New Knowledge: Understanding phenotypic heterogeneity and how it affects production</h2>

         <p>The development of single-cell technologies has enabled the study of individual cell behaviors within a population.
 Such variations can impact total bioproduction in biotechnological processes.
 We aim to understand heterogeneity and develop tools to control it to our advantage.</p>